 - Noticeable change in actual sexual relations with you—rigid, dispassionate, quick, detached

 - Requests unusual sexual practices that make you feel uncomfortable

 - Neglects your sexual, physical, and emotional needs

 - Neglects responsibilities involving family, finances, and job

 - Increased isolation or withdrawal from family; unexplained absences

 - Has stopped participating in hobbies

-- When confronted, reactions may include some of the following; defensiveness, pouting, turning the blame and fault to you, manipulation, withdraws, plays the victim role, gets angry, or plays dumb
+- When confronted, reactions may include some of the following: defensiveness, pouting, turning the blame and fault to you, manipulation, withdrawal, playing the victim role, getting angry, or playing dumb

 - There is an unsafe feeling for your emotions

 If you’ve ever felt like Dr. Jekyll and Mr. Hyde, you already know the impact of unmanageability.
 For the addict, one life may be spent as the ideal father, mother, son or daughter, upstanding citizen, and devout church member; while the other is a secret life as a sex addict in Dallas or Fort Worth.
 The task of keeping their secret life from affecting their public life is an unending struggle.
 As the partner, you may find yourself in this same double life—acting as if everything is okay, while separately attempting to keep others (family members, friends, boss, etc.) from finding out.